Sexual Assault Training Institute (SATI) Program

 • Neurobiology of trauma,

-Sexual Assault Response Team (SART) training and technical assistance
+Sexual Assault Response Team (SART) Training + Technical Assistance

 • Oregon SATF provides technical assistance, support and training for developing SARTs or emerging SART efforts across the state.